Amblypygi: Legs

+Whipspiders autotomize their legs at the joint between the patella and tibia.
+The portion of the leg that is autotomized is then able to be regenerated, eventually reaching full size after multiple molts.
+Regeneration may alter the subdivision of the basitibia of walking legs.

+Amblypygi grasp the substrate on which they climb with the aid of tarsal claws at the tips of each walking leg, similar to those present in spiders.
+Additionally, some species, such as Paracharon and the Charontidae, possess pulvilli (adhesive pads) on the tarses, allowing them to climb smooth surfaces such as glass.

 Exoskeleton

 Whip-spiders are covered with a layer of a solidified secretion that forms a super-hydrophobic coating.
 Studies on the spotted tailless whip-scorpion also show their exoskeleton is enriched with several trace-elements, including calcium, magnesium, manganese, potassium, sodium, and zinc, which tends to accumulate as the individual gets older.
 The same trace-elements are also present in the exoskeleton of the other members of Tetrapulmonata.
+Like other arachnids, an amblypygid will molt several times during its life.
+Molting is done while hanging from the underside of a horizontal surface in order to use gravity to assist in separating the old exoskeleton from the animal.